The Remarkable Life of Ibelin: Production

-Benjamin Ree, the film director, first read about Mats Steen in a 2019 NRK article about his life.
-After learning that the family had recorded home movies throughout Steen's life, he reached out to them about making a film.
-Steen was also a member of a guild in World of Warcraft named Starlight, which had logged 42,000 pages of their text chats in the game.
+Benjamin Ree, the director of the film, first read about Mats Steen in a 2019 NRK article about Steen's life.
+After learning that his family had recorded home movies throughout Steen's life, Ree reached out to them about making a film.
+Steen was a member of a guild in World of Warcraft named Starlight, which had logged 42,000 pages of their text chats in the game.
 Ree was able to retrieve about 4,000 pages for the script.

-Ree was researching ways to visualise Starlight's text chats when he discovered an animation studio ran by Rasmus Tukia and hired him as an animator.
+Ree was researching, looking for ways to visualise Starlight's text chats when he discovered an animation studio ran by Rasmus Tukia and hired Tukia as an animator.
 Tukia had previously posted his fan-made World of Warcraft machinimas on YouTube.
 Most of the film's game animations were made and edited by Tukia using assets from World of Warcraft, but he collaborated with two other animators on "background characters, rigging and rendering".

-World of Warcraft is created and owned by Blizzard Entertainment.
+World of Warcraft is created and owned by Blizzard Entertainment in Irvine, California.
 Ree and the producer, Ingvil Giske, did not contact them until three years into production, when the film was nearly finished.
-They were invited to screen the film at Blizzard's Californian office, where they were given permission to "use whatever [they] need[ed]".
+They were invited to screen the film at Blizzard's office, where they were given permission to "use whatever [they] need[ed]".
 In July 2023, before the film premiered, Blizzard added a replica of Steen's gravestone to World of Warcraft.

 Release

-Ibelin premiered on 19 January 2024 in the World Documentary Competition at the 2024 Sundance Film Festival where it won 2 awards, the Audience Award: World Cinema Documentary and The Directing Award: World Cinema Documentary.
+Ibelin premiered on 19 January 2024 in the World Documentary Competition at the 2024 Sundance Film Festival in Park City, Utah, where it won 2 awards, the Audience Award: World Cinema Documentary and The Directing Award: World Cinema Documentary.
 Shortly after, Netflix acquired distribution rights to the film.
-The film continued to screen at festivals such as the Chicago Critics Film Festival in May and the New Zealand International Film Festival in August, with the title expanded to The Remarkable Life of Ibelin.
-It was selected for the MAMI Mumbai Film Festival 2024, under the World Cinema section.
+The film screened at festivals such as the Chicago Critics Film Festival in May and the New Zealand International Film Festival in August, with the title expanded to The Remarkable Life of Ibelin.
+It was selected for the MAMI Mumbai Film Festival 2024 in Mumbai under the World Cinema section.

 Reception

 Critical response

-Variety praised the film, stating "It's a world unto itself, and a glowing example of how moviemaking—like a person's digital footprint—can be a form of immortality that soothes even the most devastating loss."
-Other reviews were also extremely positive.
+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 17 critics, indicating "generally favorable" reviews.
+Variety commended the film: "It's a world unto itself, and a glowing example of how moviemaking—like a person's digital footprint—can be a form of immortality that soothes even the most devastating loss."
+Other reviews were extremely positive.
 Cineeuropa found that Ree "ends up with a film that's not about death; rather, it's about friendship, love and life."